How to Read a Contact Lens Prescription

 AXIS: Axis is measured in degrees and always accompanies the cylinder measurement on a contact prescription.
 The axis tells you where your astigmatism is located and how it’s oriented on your eye.
 It’s always between 0 and 180 degrees.

-How to Read a Multifocal Contact Lens Prescription for Presbyopia
+How To Read a Multifocal Contact Lens Prescription for Presbyopia

 If you have presbyopia and are a good candidate for multifocal contact lenses, you’ll see one or both of the following terms on your prescription.
 Sometimes these are referred to as progressive contacts.